 Graduation Requirements/Program Completion

 Students must satisfy all course and program requirements including regulations related to attendance and conduct, in order to be eligible for graduation.
-In addition, students must complete an Intent to Graduate form with the Registrar's Office and all financial obligations to the college must be met.
+In addition, students must complete an Intent to Graduate form with the Registrar's Office.